 Kate works collaboratively with FIDEL and the UBC Tree Ring Lab (Dr. Lori Daniels) on her PhD research investigating the spatial and temporal patterns of subcortical insect outbreaks (including the Douglas-fir beetle (Dendroctonus pseudotsugae)) after wildfire events in dry interior forests.
 She is particularly interested in understanding how different types of forest disturbances interact, and identifying emerging disturbance synergies as climate change continues to stress northern coniferous forests.
 Kate has also worked with Metro Vancouver as a UBC Sustainability Scholar, assessing management strategies for various insects and pathogens in the Vancouver watersheds.
 She holds a BSc (Honours) in Earth and Environmental Sciences from the University of St Andrews, Scotland.

 Taylor is a MSc student who joined the FIDEL lab in the fall of 2021.
-Her work focuses on a coastal, hardwood-infesting bark beetle: the Alder bark beetle (Alniphagus aspericollis).
-This work aims to shed light on bark beetle primary attractions, bark beetle-fungus mutualisms, and population structure through y-tube olfactory tests, dispersal trials, and preference and performance experiments, respectively.
-Taylor grew up around bugs and trees in the East Kootenays.
-She started studying them at the Skimikin Seed Orchard in 2020, followed by an Honours project on weevil resistance in Sitka spruce trees at UVic, and a summer in Revelstoke working for the Ministry of Forests in Salmon Arm and Revelstoke, BC with her trusty sidekick Moose (pictured here).
+Her work focuses on the coastal, hardwood-infesting bark beetle, the alder bark beetle (Alniphagus aspericollis).
+This work aims to shed light on various life history strategies to elucidate drivers of skewed sex ratios and unusual overwintering behaviours.
+Taylor grew up exploring forests and picking up bugs in the East Kootenays of BC.
+She started officially studying Forestry at the University of Victoria, completing an honours thesis on weevil resistance in Sitka spruce trees and two co-op work terms with the Ministry of Forests in Salmon Arm and Revelstoke, BC with her trusty sidekick Moose (pictured here).
 She currently holds a BSc (Honours) in Biology with a concentration in FOrest Biology from the University of Victoria.